SSWConsulting/SSW.Rules.Content/rules/send-a-for-the-record-email-when-you-disagree/rule.md

 (...on the day)

 ::: greybox
 "Thanks for the chat today.
-For the record, I disagree with doing the Northwind Project in React and instead I recommend doing it in Angular, because...XXX.
+For the record, you have requested that we proceed with developing the Northwind Project in React, whereas we have recommended using Angular for the following reasons:

+ * Reason for Angular over React 1 (https://link),
+ * Reason for Angular over React 2 (https://link),
+ * Reason for Angular over React 3 (https://link).

-That said, you are the Product Owner and have final say in the matter, so I will proceed with React as per your decision."
+That said, you are the Product Owner and have final say in the matter, so we will proceed with React as per your decision."

 :::
 ::: good
-Figure: Good example - they are making a poor technology choice.
+Figure: Good example - You have politely pointed out they are making a poor technology choice and given empirical evidence.
 :::

 **Note:** it's also a good email to have in your back pocket in case the client complains about slow progress in a few months time.